 Welcome to the Signals and Networks Lab

 The Signals and Network (SINE) Lab is directed by Professor Hany Elgala at the University at Albany.
-Our research focus is on Wireless Communications and Networks, Digital Signal Processing and Embedded Systems.
+Our research focus is on Communications and Networks, Digital Signal Processing, and Embedded Systems.

 The main research direction is to understand the principles of communication waveforms, network architectures, and propagation environments to engineer practical terrestrial and non-terrestrial networks for future 6G applications, Internet-of-Things (IoT) deployments, and low-orbit satellite constellations.

-We are particularly experts in Visible Light Communications (VLC) wireless transmission and LiFi networks and are interested in Optical Communications, Heterogeneous Networks, Joint Communications and Sensing, Physical-layer Security, and Wireless Backscattering using Machine Learning.
+We are particularly experts in Visible Light Communications (VLC) wireless transmission and LiFi networks.
+We are interested in Optical Communications, Hybrid RF-optical networks, Joint Communications, Sensing, and PHY Security, Wireless Backscattering, and EMF Exposure.

 We are actively looking for undergraduate and graduate students to join the lab.
 If you are interested, please send your CV by email to Hany Elgala at [email protected].